 People in Buwologoma Village start a business selling tree seedlings

-Kibo Group’s Mvule Program works with village communities to solve problems and develop economic opportunity.
+Kibo Group’s Mvule Community Development Program works with village communities to solve problems and develop economic opportunity.
 One community we work with is Buwologoma Village, which relies on growing sugarcane for its income.
 Sugarcane requires large, clearcut fields, so there are few trees and little shade in the area.

 The Mvule Program started working in Buwologoma Village in 2009 with a group of 45 people.
 After successfully completing the first phase of the project by planting 600 trees, the group received 90 goats to use as start-up capital for an economic development project.
 They spent the next few years adding members to the group and increasing their capital by raising the goats and offspring.

 By 2016, the group had grown to 110 members, all working together to save money and solve problems together.
-Kibo staff member Abraham asked the group what they wanted their next project to be.
-The chairman, Mr. Balamu Mukasa, said they were using the skills and knowledge the gained from the Mvule Program to start a tree nursery.
+Kibo staff member Abraham Mulongo asked the group what they wanted their next project to be.
+The chairman, Balamu Mukasa, said they were using the skills and knowledge the gained from the Mvule Program to start a tree nursery.
 The area has a great need for trees, especially fruit trees, so the group nursed seedlings for passion fruit, mvule, cocoa, mangoes and orange trees.
 They sold these seedlings to people in surrounding villages, and hoped to become Kibo Group’s seedling supplier someday.